Using Arduino HID on non-v0 platform¶

 - Optional: Breakaway headers for the logic level converter

-- Optional: Breadboard large enough to accomodate the parts
+- Optional: Breadboard large enough to accommodate the parts

 - Optional: Header pins for connection to a breadboard